YerayRG20/TFM_Caretta_caretta_UOC/README.md

 ## Repository structure

-The `TFM/` folder contains six `.txt` pipeline files describing the analyses performed throughout the project.
+The `TFM/` folder contains six pipeline files describing the analyses performed throughout the project.
 These files are not directly executable scripts, but detailed step-by-step workflows including terminal commands and embedded R/Python scripts.

 Embedded scripts are delimited by: